charlieconneely/regex_nfa/overview.md

 ![nfadiagram](/imgs/nfaDiagram.png)
 ***
 Before we create the NFA from the regular expression, we need to convert the regex from **infix** to **postfix**.
 - **Infix** refers to an expression in the form a op b.
-When an operator is inbetween every pair of operands.
+When an operator is in between every pair of operands.
 - **Postfix** refers to an expression in the form of a b op.
 When an operator is followed for every pair of operands.

-As humans we prefer to see the operator inbetween the operands (as with infix notation), as it's easier for us to interpret.
+As humans we prefer to see the operator in between the operands (as with infix notation), as it's easier for us to interpret.
 However, postfix is more convenient for evaluating formulas on computers with stack.
 To see how I converted the infix string to postfix using the shunting yard algorithm, please redirect your attention to the shunt method in the [nfa.py](./nfa.py) class.
 For more info on infix/postfix notation and the shunting yard algorithm, please click [here](https://brilliant.org/wiki/shunting-yard-algorithm/).
 ***